 Routine contact will be made with parents and other adults within 48 hours, however we will make every effort to communicate within 24 hours.
-If the matter is urgent, for example, related to a child's safety, please state this clearly and ask for Mrs Crompton or Mr Burrows the Designated Safeguarding Leads in school.
+If the matter is urgent, for example, related to a child's safety, please state this clearly and ask for the Designated Safeguarding Leads in school.